8 Best Supply Chain Management Software for January 2026

 Risk Factors

-- Competitive pressures from both fintech and traditional banks
+- Competitive intensity from traditional banks and other fintech players

 | Metric | Value |